 Solution 3: Check the Services on your Server

-There are certain services that run in the background of your Windows PC and help QuickBooks to run efficiently in multi-user mode.
-If any of these services stop working or are not set to run automatically when Windows starts, you might face difficulties running QuickBooks in multi-user mode.
-With the following steps, we will start the QuickBooks database service and set it to run automatically to get rid of multi-user errors in QuickBooks or QuickBooks stuck in single user mode.
+Certain services run in the background of your Windows PC and help QuickBooks to run efficiently in multi-user mode.
+If they stop working or are not set to run automatically when Windows starts, you might face difficulties running QuickBooks in multi-user mode.
+With the following steps, we will start the QuickBooks database service and set it to run automatically for error resolution:

 - On your server computer, open the Windows Start menu.